Careers - Introduction

 ‘INSPIRE, INFORM AND PREPARE – EVERY PUPIL AT EVERY STAGE’

-The provision of careers guidance and support at St George’s Church of England Foundation School seeks to deliver on the 2018 Department for Education Careers Strategy.
+The provision of careers guidance and support at St George’s Church of England Foundation School seeks to deliver on the July 2021 Department for Education Careers Strategy.
 An outline of our Careers journey is shown below, with more detail in 'Our Provision'.

 Who is involved in the Careers programme?